 Over 200 individuals have been dosed with DUR-928 by oral (PO), intramuscular (IM), or intravascular (IV) administration in a series of Phase 1 clinical trials.
 DUR-928 was well tolerated at all doses.
 There was minimal food effect in the oral administration studies and no accumulation with repeat dosing in any of these studies.

-DURECT recently announced positive results from a Phase 2a clinical trial of DUR‑928 in alcoholic hepatitis (AH) by the IV route, and is conducting a clinical trial in nonalcoholic steatohepatitis (NASH) by the PO route.
+DURECT has announced positive results from a Phase 2a clinical trial of DUR-928 in alcoholic hepatitis (AH) by the IV route, and topline data from a nonalcoholic steatohepatitis (NASH) Phase 1b trial, in which DUR-928 improved important serum liver enzymes, liver imaging and serum lipid profile in only 28 days.

 DUR-928 is an investigational product and has not been approved by the FDA for marketing in the U.S. for any indication.